 Utah.
 Molina Healthcare of Utah, Inc. is the largest Medicaid managed care health plan in Utah.
-We serve Salt Lake County as well as seven other counties which collectively contain over 80% of the population in the state.
-Our Utah contract expires June 2004.
-Effective July 1, 2002, this contract was amended to provide us a stop loss guarantee for the first 40,000 members.
-Under the terms of the amendment, the state of Utah agreed to pay us 100% of medical costs plus 9% of medical costs as an administrative fee for providing medical and utilization management services.
+We serve Salt Lake County as well as fourteen other counties that collectively contain over 80% of the population in the state.
+Effective July 1, 2003, our contract was amended to provide us a stop loss guarantee for all Medicaid members.
+Of the Utah HMO's 45,000 members at December 31, 2003, approximately 38,000 are Medicaid members, with State Children's Health Insurance Program members comprising the remainder.
+Under the terms of the amendment, the state of Utah agreed to pay us 100% of medical costs plus 9% of medical costs as an administrative fee for providing medical and utilization management services to Medicaid members.
 In addition, if the actual medical costs and administrative fee are less than a predetermined amount, we will receive all or a portion of the difference as additional revenue.
 The additional revenue we could receive is equal to the savings up to 5% of the predetermined amount plus 50% of the savings above 5% of that amount.
 For any members above 40,000, we have an executed memorandum of understanding with the state providing that the state will reimburse us for all medical costs associated with those members plus an administrative fee per member per month.
 Relative to the memorandum of understanding, there is no assurance we will enter into such a contract amendment or that its terms will be the same as the memorandum of understanding.
+Our Utah health plan is compensated for coverage offered to State Children's Health Insurance Program members on a per member per month basis.